 Respecting private landowners' property

 You should protect the environment when out walking.
-You should avoid causing any disturbances to farming land.
+You should avoid causing any disturbances to farm land.
 You can find more information on leavenotraceireland.org.

 Under the Criminal Justice (Public Order) Act 1994 as amended by Section 24 of the Housing (Miscellaneous Provisions) Act 2002, it is a criminal offence for anyone to enter, occupy or bring anything onto privately-owned land or land owned by local authorities if that act is likely to: